 After a few years though, I noticed my OAK leather jacket was getting a very dry feeling to it.
 And in some parts, the arm would stick to the body.
 I was starting to worry it was getting old and going to just crack on me one day.
 I didn’t even realize that you should really be cleaning your leather jacket and caring for it a certain way.
 So I started to Google what to do and realized, it was time to condition my beloved leather jacket.

 Leather jackets should really be cared for to keep them in mint condition and to avoid and cracking, peeling or fading.
 Just a few maintenance steps can help keep your investment piece looking great for years to come.
+Taking care of your leather jacket can help extend the life of this closet staple.
+When you care for your leather jacket, it’ll look great for longer and hold up better over the years.

 How to Condition A Leather Jacket